jinlab-washu/genomics-analysis-helper-scripts/sam_bfx.md

     `export GROUP=YOUR_GROUP`

-    > To access a variables value in linux, we use the dollar sign `$`.
+    > To access a variable's value in linux, we use the dollar sign `$`.
 If we set `GROUP=compute-group2`, $GROUP will equal compute-group2.
 You can double check this by running the command `echo $GROUP`.

 2. Run the command below to start an interactive session with the GATK4 docker image.
 The GATK4 version is 4.1.9.0
     ```